oxheadalpha/tezos-k8s/README.md

 The nodes will start up and establish peer-to-peer connections in a full mesh topology.

-List all of your running nodes: `kubectl -n tqtezos get pods -l appType=tezos`
+List all of your running nodes: `kubectl -n tqtezos get pods -l appType=tezos-node`

 ## Adding external nodes to the cluster